-Rejected material and the cuttings of the trimming stage are being reused in the manufacturing process of heterogeneous vinyl.

-Packaging materials are being collected separately and externally recycled.
+Rejected material and the cuttings of the trimming stage are reused in the manufacturing process.
+Packaging materials are collected separately and externally recycled and all the waste yarn from Coral production is re-used by the yarn supplier.

 Delivery and Installation of the Floor Covering